On resolution of 1-dimensional foliations on 3-manifolds: Proof of Theorem B

 where the function $h$ is evaluated at the point $(u,vw,w^2)$.
 Since $h(0,0,0) \neq 0$, there follows that the zero-divisor of $\Pi^{\ast} X$ locally coincides with the exceptional divisor (given by $\{ w=0\}$).
 Moreover the order of vanishing of $\Pi^{\ast} X$ at the exceptional divisor is $2k+1$.
 In turn, the foliation $\Pi^{\ast} \fol$ is represented by the vector field

-whose linear part at the origin is given by $v \partial /\partial u + \lambda u \partial /\partial u$ since $f(0,0,0) =0$ and $n \geq 2$ (here $\lambda = \partial g (0,0,0) /\partial x \neq 0$).
+whose linear part at the origin is given by $v \partial /\partial u + \lambda u \partial /\partial v$ since $f(0,0,0) =0$ and $n \geq 2$ (here $\lambda = \partial g (0,0,0) /\partial x \neq 0$).
 Thus the eigenvalues of $\fol$ at the origin are~$0$ and the two square roots of $\lambda$ which is clearly equivalent to having eigenvalues $0$, $1$, and $-1$.
 The lemma is proved. \end{proof}

+Singularities of foliations on $\C^3$ possessing a single eigenvalue equal to~$0$ are called {\it codimension~$1$}\, saddle-nodes.
+Semicomplete vector fields whose associated foliation is a codimension~$1$ saddle-node were studied in detail in \cite{helena}.
+However, the case in question where the non-zero eigenvalues belong to the Siegel domain is not covered in the paper in question.
+Also, in what follows, we will need more specific results, partially due to the fact that the corresponding vector field is not necessarily semicomplete (cf. below).
+Yet, the reader will note that our argument to prove Theorem~\ref{teo_semi-complete} overlaps non-trivially with the ideas in \cite{helena}.

 Recall that our purpose is to show that $X$ is not semicomplete on a neighborhood of $(0,0,0)$ provided that $k \ne 0$ or $n>2$.
-Note that, in general, this conclusion does not immediately follow by proving that the vector field $\Pi^{\ast} X$ {\it is not} semicomplete on a neighborhood of the origin of the coordinates $(u,v,w)$ since the map $\Pi$ is not one-to-one.
-It is in fact easy to construct examples of semicomplete vector fields whose transforms under ramified coverings are no longer semicomplete.
+Note that, in general, this conclusion does not immediately follow from proving that the vector field $\Pi^{\ast} X$ {\it is not} semicomplete on a neighborhood of the origin of the coordinates $(u,v,w)$ since the map $\Pi$ is not one-to-one.
+It is, in fact, easy to construct examples of semicomplete vector fields whose transforms under ramified coverings are no longer semicomplete.
 Yet, in our context, the situation can be described in a more accurate form.
 Consider a regular leaf $L$ of the foliation $\Pi^{\ast} \fol$ which is equipped with the time-form $dT_{\Pi^{\ast}X}$ induced by $\Pi^{\ast} X$.
 Assume that $c:[0,1] \to L$ is open path over which the integral of $dT_{\Pi^{\ast}X}$ equals zero so that, in particular, $\Pi^{\ast} X$ is not semicomplete (Proposition~\ref{prop_timeform}).
 If $X$ happens to be semicomplete, then we must necessarily have $\Pi (c(0)) = \Pi (c(1))$.
-Hence the idea to prove Theorem~\ref{teo_semi-complete} will be to find open paths $c$ on $L$, $c:[0,1] \to L$ satisfying $\Pi (c(0)) \neq \Pi (c(1))$ and over which the integral of the time-form $dT_{\Pi^{\ast}X}$ is equal to zero.
-If $c$ is one of these paths, its projection by $\Pi$ is still an open path contained in a leaf of $\fol$ and over which the integral of the time-form {\it induced by $X$}\, is zero so that $X$ cannot be semicomplete.
+Hence, the idea to prove Theorem~\ref{teo_semi-complete} will be to find open paths $c$ satisfying the following two conditions: \begin{itemize} \item $c : [0,1] \rightarrow L$ is contained in a leaf $L$ of $\Pi^{\ast} \fol$ and verifies $\Pi (c(0)) \neq \Pi (c(1))$;

+\item The integral of the time-form $dT_{\Pi^{\ast}X}$ over $c$ is equal to zero. \end{itemize} If $c$ is a path as above, then its projection by $\Pi$ is still an open path contained in a leaf of $\fol$.
+Furthermore, the integral of the corresponding time-form {\it induced by $X$}\, over $\Pi (c)$ is zero so that $X$ cannot be semicomplete.